-Cruciferous Veg like Broccoli, Cauliflower, Cabbage, Kale, eaten on a daily basis can help to reduce your estrogen levels.
-These vegetables have a high level of phytochemicals which work to block estrogen production.
+Cruciferous Veg like Broccoli, Cauliflower, Cabbage Kale, eaten on a daily basis can help to reduce your estrogen levels.

-3. Avoid eating chemicals - Eat better quality grass fed or organic foods especially meats, chicken and fish to help avoid T killing chemicals.
+3. Avoid eating chemicals - Eat better quality grass fed organic foods to help avoid T killing chemicals.
 Wash the pesticides off your fruit and veg.
 Avoid plastic chemicals by using glass (tupperware/bottles) for what you drink and eat out of.

 5. VIT D - from sunlight, food & supplementation.
 Many studies have shown a significant increase in T levels when exposed to sunlight and by eating Vit D. The reason why is not clear but experts have suggested its needed for T synthesis.

-These are 5 easy steps you can follow to try and get your T levels back on track and to help you with your training, focus and feeling good.
+These are 5 easy steps you can follow to try and get your T levels back on track to help with your training, focus and feeling good.